pluginever/wc-min-max-quantities/readme.txt

 🛍 It will help increase your total sales volume.
 🛍 Finally, enjoy the enhanced store revenue :).

-## 🆓 MIN MAX QUANTITIES FOR WOOCOMMERCE FEATURES:
+## 🆓 WC MIN MAX QUANTITIES FEATURES:

 ⚖️ Set a global min/max rule for every single product.
 ⚖️ Exclude product/s from the global min/max rule.